-- Moved to quarantine number of objects, which have been moved to Quarantine. - Deleted number of objects, deleted from the system. - Skipped number of objects, skipped without changes.
+- Moved to quarantine number of objects, which have been moved to Quarantine. - Deleted number of objects, deleted from the system. - Skipped number of objects, skipped without changes. - Spam messages number of objects, detected as spam.

-By default, statistics file is drwebforoutlook. stat file that is located the %USERPROFILE%\DoctorWeb folder in (for Windows 7, C:\Users\<username>\DoctorWeb).
+By default, statistics file is drwebforoutlook. stat file that is %USERPROFILE%\DoctorWeb located in the folder Windows 7, C:\Users\<username>\DoctorWeb).
 To clear statistics, delete this file.

-drwebforoutlook.stat statistics file is individual for each system user.
+drwebforoutlook. stat statistics file is individual for each system user.